AdSegura/crypto-busboy/README.md

 #### options.alg
 Optional param, default alg `aes-256-cbc`.
 #### options.timeOut
-By default if a client start to upload a file and there is no incoming data in 5 seconds, cryptoBusBoy will assume the upload is broken and will tag the upload session as failed releasing all resources.
+By default if a client start to upload a file and there is no incoming data in 15 seconds, cryptoBusBoy will assume the upload is broken and will tag the upload session as failed releasing all resources.

 If you are dealing with very unstable clients You can increase timeOut value as you wish.

+Can be disabled with `options.timeOut: 0`

 #### options.limits
 Optional param.